snototter/viren2d/README.md

 ## Roadmap
-* An initial version v1.0 will hopefully released in August/September 2022 (this is a hobby/leisure time project)
+* An initial version v1.0 will hopefully released in September 2022 (this is a hobby/leisure time project)
 * I would NOT recommend using this library/toolbox before we reach v1.0 (don't say I didn't warn you) - the API may change anytime (and I'm messing around in the main branch)

 ## Description
 **Why yet another toolbox?**
-Frequently switching between different tasks and frameworks, looking up how to visualize results became tiring.
+Frequently switching between different tasks and frameworks, looking up how to visualize results became really tiring.
 Ideally, I wanted something that can be easily used both within C++ and Python environments as I have to switch between these two regularly.

 Previously, I experimented with a [similar toolbox (`vcp`)](https://github.com/snototter/vitocpp/) based on [OpenCV](https://github.com/opencv/opencv), but this has a few drawbacks (considering *ease-of-use*):